munificent/magpie/doc/site/markdown/multimethods.md

     "Fred" greet("George")

-When defining a method, both the left and right argument patterns, if present, must be in parentheses.
-When *calling* a method, only the right one must.
+When you define a method, the argument patterns always need to be in parentheses.
+When you *call* a method, only the right one must.
+If you chain several method calls, they associate to the left (like most languages).
+For example, this:

+    :::magpie
+    people find("Smith") firstName greet("George")

+is the same as:

+    :::magpie
+    ((people find("Fred")) firstName) greet("George")

+## Setters

+In addition to getters, you can also define *setter* methods.
+Like getters, setters are just regular methods, but they have special syntax to make them look like assignment.
+You define a setter like so:

+    :::magpie
+    def (this is Person) name = (name is String) print("Set name to " + name + "...")
+    end

+The `=` followed by a pattern tells Magpie that you're defining a setter.
+We can call the above setter:

+    :::magpie
+    person name = "Fred"

+A setter may also have a right argument:

+    :::magpie
+    def (this is Contact) phoneNumber(type is String) = (number is String) print("Set " + type + " number to " + number)
+    end

+    jenny phoneNumber("Home") = "867-5309"

+Magpie tries to roll as much behavior under method calls as possible and getters and setters are a good example of that.
+It's worth noting that *everything* that looks like a getter or setter is just a method call.
+When you're accessing fields in a [class](classes.html), you're just calling getter and setter methods that have automatically created implementations.

 ## Indexers

-Most methods will be named methods like we've seen, but Magpie also has a little syntactic sugar for working with collection-like objects: *indexer methods*.
+In addition to setters, Magpie has one more little bit of extra syntax for method calls.
+To make working with collection-like objects easier, it provides *indexer methods*.
 These are essentially methods whose name is `[]`.
 The left argument appears before the brackets, and the right argument is inside them.

     :::magpie
     list[2]